Customer Experience Strategy

 Final Takeaway

-Build vs buy is not a one-time strategic debate.
-It is an operating decision that should match your current constraints, team capacity, and growth pace.
+Build vs buy is not a one-time strategy debate.
+It is an operating choice that should be revisited as demand shape, management bandwidth, and service risk change.

 Frequently Asked Questions